 Why Better Health?

-If you’re specifically looking for physical therapy modality technicians in the Juneau area, Better Health Chiropractic & Physical Rehab’s Juneau clinic stands apart from the rest because of its multidisciplinary approach.
+If you’re specifically looking for physical therapy modality technicians in Anchorage or Juneau, our offices stand apart from the rest because of our multidisciplinary approach.
 Better Health has a chiropractor, physical therapy modality technicians, massage therapists, and more all under one roof.
 All the doctors work very closely together, consulting about best practices and treatments for patients.
 In this way, for example, if you start your treatment and it becomes evident that you need some spinal adjustments on top of muscle recovery, you won’t even have to leave the building to get what you need.

-Better Health’s Juneau office, opened in 2013 (although the company has been in Alaska since 1998), and helps the Juneau community on the fast track to healing.
-They truly put patients first, offering long hours, a same-day promise if you call before 4 p.m., and a no more than 10 minute wait time at the office.
-After a quick appointment and the help of their trained staff you’ll be back on your feet in no time.
+We put patients first, offering long hours, a same-day promise if you call before 4 p.m., and a no more than 10-minute wait time at the office.
+After a quick appointment and the help of their trained staff, you’ll be back on your feet in no time.

-If you’ve been hesitating to commit to a physical therapy type exercise regimen, schedule a consultation at Better Health’s Juneau office and see all the benefits it could have for you.
-Hopefully this overview gave you a good overview of what to expect from our programs and the exercises they offer, and you can get on the fast track to recovery and strength!
+If you’ve been hesitating to commit to a physical therapy-type exercise regimen, schedule a consultation at Better Health Chiropractic and see all the benefits it could have for you.
+Hopefully, this overview gave you a good overview of what to expect from our programs and the exercises they offer, and you can get on the fast track to recovery and strength!